metu-kovan/METU-ALET/README.md

   <img src="data/samples/wikimgs_construction103.jpg" width="400"/>
   <img src="data/samples/wikimgs_construction108.jpg" width="400"/>
 </p>
+## The Dataset
+First version of the ALET Dataset is accesible from following links.
+The full ALET DATASET <a href="kovan.ceng.metu.edu.tr/~fkurnaz/ALET"> link</a>
+Without any synthetic additions <a href="kovan.ceng.metu.edu.tr/~fkurnaz/ALET_withoutSynthetic"> link</a>
+We are currently working on a new version of this Dataset.
 ## Citation

 If you use the METU-ALET dataset or the related resources shared here, please cite the following work: